amitesh23s/knowledge-ret-app/README.md

 This solution provides precise and contextually relevant answers to enterprise queries by combining state-of-the-art language models with an intelligent retrieval mechanism.

 Key Features:
- -Document Ingestion Pipeline:
+ - Document Ingestion Pipeline:
-  -Developed a robust pipeline to preprocess and segment documents into semantic data chunks.
+  - Developed a robust pipeline to preprocess and segment documents into semantic data chunks.
-  -Stored vector embeddings of these data chunks in Elasticsearch, enabling fast and efficient similarity-based retrieval.
+  - Stored vector embeddings of these data chunks in Elasticsearch, enabling fast and efficient similarity-based retrieval.

--Intelligent Context Retrieval:
+ - Intelligent Context Retrieval:
-  -Integrated K-Nearest Neighbors (KNN) search to fetch relevant context from the vector database.
+  - Integrated K-Nearest Neighbors (KNN) search to fetch relevant context from the vector database.
-  -Enhanced the AI assistant's responses by augmenting prompts with retrieved context, ensuring high relevance and accuracy.
+  - Enhanced the AI assistant's responses by augmenting prompts with retrieved context, ensuring high relevance and accuracy.

--Foundation Model Integration:
+ - Foundation Model Integration:
-  -Utilized AWS Bedrock to deliver advanced natural language understanding and response generation.
+  - Utilized AWS Bedrock to deliver advanced natural language understanding and response generation.
-  -Seamlessly combined large language model capabilities with RAG to address specific enterprise needs.
+  - Seamlessly combined large language model capabilities with RAG to address specific enterprise needs.

--Django Server with RESTful Endpoints to:
+ - Django Server with RESTful Endpoints to:
-  -Push documents into the knowledge base.
+  - Push documents into the knowledge base.
-  -Submit prompts for context-enriched responses.
+  - Submit prompts for context-enriched responses.
-  -Ensured a scalable and user-friendly API interface for smooth integration with enterprise workflows.
+  - Ensured a scalable and user-friendly API interface for smooth integration with enterprise workflows.

--Containerized Services:
+ - Containerized Services:
-  -Used Docker Compose to containerize and manage the Elasticsearch service, ensuring a streamlined and reproducible deployment process.
+  - Used Docker Compose to containerize and manage the Elasticsearch service, ensuring a streamlined and reproducible deployment process.
-  -Simplified development, testing, and scaling with a fully containerized stack.
+  - Simplified development, testing, and scaling with a fully containerized stack.

 This AI assistant empowers enterprises to unlock the full potential of their knowledge base by delivering fast, accurate, and context-aware answers, improving decision-making and operational efficiency.
 Its modular architecture, powered by scalable and containerized services,